vegetarian recipes site header

 It is a 'must have spice' in the Indian cooking, vegetarian as well as non-vegetarian dishes, especially for the curries, be it vegetable curries, lentil curries.
 It also makes Indian pickles more inviting.

 Only a pinch needs to be added.
 It is generally added to the cooking oil/ fat /ghee and fried for a few seconds.
 It gives a good taste and aroma like sauteed onions and garlic.
-A pinch can also be added to a little water and then added to the curry.

 Apart from being used as a spice in cooking, it has many medicinal properties.